 Read more about Education (B.S.)

 Health Science is an interdisciplinary program grounded in the liberal arts.
-The major is comprised of courses in Health Promotion, Nutrition, Substance Abuse and Addictions, Physical Activity, Biology, Chemistry, and Psychology.
+The major is comprised of courses in Health Promotion, Nutrition, Addictions, Physical Activity, Biology, Chemistry, and Psychology.
 Students learn how environmental, socioeconomic, and personal factors influence the health of individuals and populations.
 All Health Science majors complete the Health Science core, which focuses on health and health promotion.
-To complete the Health Science major, students select one of three options: Health Promotion and Wellness, Nutrition, or Substance Abuse and Addictions.
+To complete the Health Science major, students select one of three options: Health Promotion, Nutrition, or Addictions.
 Prospective students should meet with a faculty advisor during their first semester to review the application process that is required for each of the options within Health Science.
 Specific requirements and standards are listed for each of the options.

 Read more about Health Science (B.S.)